CellularPrivacy/Android-IMSI-Catcher-Detector/CONTRIBUTING.md

 3. Test our App on demonstrations and riots (warning: [Privacy](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/wiki/Privacy/) at risk).
 4. Test all functions of our App and check for possible translation bugs.
 5. Spread [our website](https://secupwn.github.io/Android-IMSI-Catcher-Detector), [tweet about us](https://twitter.com/AIMSICD) or use any other [Media Material](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/wiki/Media-Material).

 ---

+#### SEEKING

+Special positions we are currently seeking skilled people for:

+* Fixing the identified [Coverity Scan Defects](https://scan.coverity.com/projects/3346) of our app.
+* Whistleblower working for an IMSI-Catcher producer.

+---